ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     Get a prediction for a given input layer index.
 If the IODesc for this index is of type action, it will return the action instead

-    :param i: (int32) index of the input layer.
-Will error if input layer is of type "none" (see IODesc)
+    :param i: (int32) index of the input layer
     :rtype: (IntBuffer) integer buffer containing predictions

 .. function:: Hierarchy.getUpdate(self, l)